zmon/Code-for-America-Projects-Hub/README.md

 # Code for America Projects Hub
 ## And how you can help
+Goals:

-To help Brigade members find projects to work on.
-To promote multi-Brigade collaboration.
-New members onboarding.
-Let public contribute ideas.
+Help Brigade members find projects to work on.
+Promote multi-Brigade collaboration.
+Onboard new members.
+Encourage public contribution of ideas.
 Karma.
-Code for America scope view.
+Visualize scope for Code for America.
 Provide filtered and sorted card list of projects and ideas for development.
 The list should be available nation-wide and by city.

 ###Production preview##